-The construction and building industry, similar to many other industries, has recently experienced worldwide supply chain disruptions due to a multitude of factors that are beyond our control, including the COVID-19 pandemic, and such disruptions may continue to occur.
-Materials, parts and labor have also increased in cost over the recent past, sometimes significantly and over a short period of time.
+The construction and building industry, similar to many other industries, has experienced worldwide supply chain disruptions due to a multitude of factors that are beyond our control, including the continuing impacts of the COVID-19 pandemic, and such disruptions may continue to occur.
+Materials, parts and labor have also increased in cost over the recent past, sometimes significantly and over a short period of time, and it is expected that such increases and volatility may continue during 2023.
 Although we are generally not engaged in large-scale development projects, small-scale construction projects, such as building renovations and maintenance or and tenant improvements required under leases are a routine and necessary part of our business.
 We may incur costs for a property renovation or maintenance that exceeds our original estimates due to increased costs for materials or labor or other costs that are unexpected.
 We also may be unable to complete renovation of a property or tenant space on schedule due to supply chain disruptions or labor shortages.
 Some tenants may have the right to terminate their leases if a renovation project is not completed on time.
 In addition, our tenants' businesses may also be affected by supply chain issues (particularly for our industrial or retail properties), which could impact their ability to meet their obligations to us under their leases.

-General Risks Related to Investments in Real Estate Debt
+Risks Related to Investments in Real Estate Debt